South Africa's five largest banks downgraded by Moody's

-JOHANNESBURG, June 12 Ratings agency Moody's has downgraded five of South Africa's largest banks to Baa3 with a negative outlook after the country's credit rating was downgraded last week.
+JOHANNESBURG, June 12 (Reuters) - Ratings agency Moody's has downgraded five of South Africa's largest banks to Baa3 with a negative outlook after the country's credit rating was downgraded last week.

 The long-term local and foreign currency deposit ratings of Standard Bank, FirstRand, Absa Bank, Nedbank and Investec Bank were downgraded to Baa3 on Monday, one notch above non-investment grade.